jtclarkjr/three-shapes/README.md

 toruses, and cones.
 Users can dynamically switch between different geometries through an interactive UI.

+The application also includes a robot 3D map page that visualizes robot positions and movements in a 3D store environment.

 ## Tech Stack

 - **React 19** - UI framework